killertofus/dwm/readme.md

 cd awesome

-read dwml script
+read install.sh/install_wayland script

-read dwmlrmvpkgs.sh

-remove anything you want to keep in dwmlrmvpkgs
+remove anything you want to keep in remove_packages.txt

-remove any packages you don't want in dwmlpkgs.txt then ./dwml.sh
+remove any packages you don't want in packages.txt then ./install.sh/install_wayland.sh

 reboot